elixir-lang/elixir/README.md

 You can run and learn about Elixir in the [Getting Started guide](http://elixir-lang.org/getting_started/1.html).

-But if you just want to try it out, with no strings attached, clone this repository to your machine, compile and test it:
+But if you just want to try it out, clone this repository to your machine, compile and test it:

     $ git clone https://github.com/elixir-lang/elixir.git
     $ cd elixir